Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## What are your hard skills? (strengths/fortalezas)

+- I like to learn and teach my teammates, So I like training myself in different topics that the company offers me
+- I like to planning, study, share and document my work
+- I always try to give the best solution and make an extra effort to meet the goal
+- I really like to collaborate in a team, and when necessary I can be a lead or follow instructions
 - I have knowledge an experience on Windows Server, Linux Server and DataBases, also, I have been a administrator for some monitoring and security tools
 - I have knowledge on CI/CD with Kubernetes, Docker and Jenkins
 - I have exeperiencie on scripintg (bat, ps1, sh) and remote implemetations
 - I have been working with Software As a Service and On-Premise Products
 - I can create, manage and solve incidents, issues or requeriments
 - I have knowledge an experience on security tools for logical attacks like Trellix ePO, Solidcore and WinMagic Enterprise Tools
+- I check application performance and find any issue

 ## What are your weaknesses? (debilidades)